 What you have, and are willing to spend will obviously make a difference in which tablet you are able to purchase.
 The budget does play a huge part in buying a tablet that has all the functionality you need.

 The capabilities and functionality of the tablet are completely up to you.
-It depends on what you are going to be using the tablet for and how often, or in depth, you will want to get with your animation or art.
+It depends on what you are going to be using the animation tablet for and how often, or in-depth, you will want to get with your animation or art.

-Animation tablets have very quickly come to the forefront for artists, animators and designers alike.
-They are able to capture every detail you need them too, are powerful art tools, but still affordable enough to be accessible to everyone.
+Animation tablets have very quickly come to the forefront for artists, animators, and designers alike.
+They are able to capture every detail you need them to, are powerful art tools, but still affordable enough to be accessible to everyone.

-Whether you are a beginner or expert graphic artist or animator, these tablets will definitely take your art to the next level, even expose you to new methods and new ways of expressing your creativity.
+Whether you are a beginner or expert graphic artist, illustrator, or animator, these tablets will definitely take your art to the next level, even expose you to new methods and new ways of expressing your creativity.